MicrosoftDocs/fabric-docs/docs/real-time-intelligence/vector-database-eventhouse.md

 ### Import notebook

 1. Download the sample notebook from the [GitHub repository]().
-1. Browse to your Fabric envrionment.
+1. Browse to your Fabric environment.
 In the experience switcher, choose **Data Engineering**.
 1. Select **Import notebook** > **Upload**, and choose the upload you downloaded in a previous step. :::image type="icon" source="media/vector-database/import-notebook.png" border="false":::
 1. Open the imported notebook item.